breatheco-de/exercise-file-hierarchy-report/README.md

 ## 💡 Hint

 1. Start by looking `python get files in folder` on google.
-2. This query also helps: `python file is directory` to check if a file is a directory or not.
+2. This query also helps: `python file is a directory` to check if a file is a directory or not.
-3. To google how to find links inside the file content: `python find all links in string`
+3. To google how to find links inside the file content: `python find all links in the string`
 4. Get extension from file name: `python get file extension`